 The Town of Lamont is committed to providing safe and reliable water service to residents and businesses.
 Common problems or issues, along with potential solutions, are listed below.
-If you conduct any of these inspections but still cannot determine the cause or solution, contact the Public Works department for assistance at;
+If you conduct any of these inspections but still cannot determine the cause or solution, contact the Town Office for assistance at:

 Low or High Water Pressure

 Most water pressure problems are not due to the Town's water system; rather, they are typically due to problems in the building's plumbing system.
 Below are are some useful tips:

 Check that the valve for this tap is wide open.You will usually find this valve under the sink or behind the toilet.
 Make sure the screens on the tap are clean.